A Convex Obstacle Avoidance Formulation: Methodology

 \subsection{Relaxed Convex Obstacle Avoidance Formulation}

-This section discusses the proposed obstacle avoidance formulation, hereafter referred to as the Relaxed Convex Obstacle Avoidance (RCOA) formulation.
+This section derives the relaxed convex OA formulation.
 This approach is inspired by the incorporation of logic into optimization used in MIP \cite{Bemporad1999ControlConstraints}, particularly that of \cite{Schouwenaars2001MixedPlanning}.
-In traditional MIP formulations, logical conditional statements are enforced via binary variables and solved using branch-and-bound, which entails solving many relaxed Linear Program (LP) subproblems to explore a combinatorial search tree.
+These MIP formulations are attractive because they are generally linear, with the exception of integral variables.
+In traditional MILP formulations, logical conditional statements are enforced via binary variables and solved using branch-and-bound, which entails solving many relaxed Linear Program (LP) subproblems to explore a combinatorial search tree.
 The goal of RCOA is to bypass this combinatorial search by embedding relaxed binary behavior directly into a convex optimization framework.

-Rather than logically enforcing the entire domain of the obstacle, the domain of the obstacle is split into two independent regions (e.g., "above" vs. "below").
+First, a specific MILP OA formulation is presented, specifically developed to function under relaxation or equivalence.
+To improve numerical performance, rather than logically enforcing the entire domain of the obstacle, the domain of the obstacle is split into two independent regions (e.g., "above" vs. "below").
 In each region, the obstacle domain is enforced using a conditional statement that is formulated as a convex constraint.
-This replaces an exponential branch-and-bound tree with one or two convex problems per obstacle.
-By doing so, RCOA retains the essential logical structure of MIP-based OA while benefiting from efficiency, scalability, and robustness inherent to convex optimization.
+This replaces an exponential branch-and-bound tree with one or two convex or nonconvex problems per obstacle.
+By doing so, RCOA retains the essential logical structure of MILP-based OA while benefiting from efficiency, scalability, and robustness inherent to convex optimization.

-First, the formulation is presented in mixed-integer form.
-Obstacles are modeled as axis-aligned rectangular regions, consistent with the representation in equation \eqref{Obs1}.
+It's standard in robotics to assign a coordinate system to every object, and since the object of concern is rectangular, the obstacle is modeled as an axis-aligned bounding box.
 The core logic underpinning this formulation is: